gusbemacbe/suru-plus-aspromauros/instructions_with_cli3.md

 git clone https://github.com/Magog64/SURU-PLUS-DARK.git
 # To update the next latest changes
 git pull origin master
+# You need to rename the folders
+mv SURU-PLUS Suru++
+mv SURU-PLUS-DARK 'Suru++ Dark'
 ```

 You do not need to download and install Sam Hewitt's Suru Icon, because it already comes installed under Ubuntu 18.04 and above